-We endeavour to allocate single rooms according to year groups, with the senior cohort generally receiving a single room in the main boarding house, however, this may not always be possible.
+We allocate rooms according to year groups, with the senior cohort generally receiving a single room in the Senior Boarding House, however, this may not always be possible.

-We rotate our boarders through different bedrooms and wings of the Boarding House and Burt Hall on a termly basis so that they can experience living with as many different personalities as possible and in different locations.
+We rotate our boarders through different bedrooms and wings of the Senior Boarding House, Malcolm Hall and Burt Hall, on a termly basis so that they can experience living with as many different personalities as possible and in different locations.

 This develops their ability to cope with change and is instrumental in building resilience.
 This rotation also enables senior boarders to reside with junior boarders, to mentor the younger members of our community and for the seniors to develop their leadership skills.
-You are always welcome to discuss your child's room allocation with the Head of Boarding or relevant Year Coordinator.
+You are always welcome to discuss your child's room allocation with the Deputy Head of Boarding or relevant Year Coordinator.